Vishnuprasad-code/filemanager/Readme.md

 ## Overview

-The app provides a file user interface to upload, list and download your files in cloud patforms like s3, gcloud, azure and dropbox.
+This repository contains a web application built with Flask as the backend and React as the frontend.
+It provides a filebrowser like user interface to upload, list and download your files in cloud patforms like s3, gcloud, azure and dropbox.

 ## Prerequisites